terrill-chalmers/word-search-solver/README.md

 <ol>
 <li>Ensure Node.js is installed on your machine.
 From the terminal type 'node -v'.
 Go to https://nodejs.org for more information.</li>
 <li>Ensure npm is installed on your machine.
 From the terminal type 'npm -v'.
 Go to https://www.npmjs.com/get-npm for more information.</li>
 <li>Clone this repository on your local machine.
-Goto https://www.git-scm.com/docs/git-clone for more information.</li>
+Go to https://www.git-scm.com/docs/git-clone for more information.</li>
 <li>Change directory into word-search-solver/.
 From the terminal type 'cd word-search-solver'.</li>
 <li>Install necessary dependencies.
 From the terminal type 'npm i'.</li>
 <li>Type 'node index.js' to begin the application.</li>